 - Neck pain

-#7 The Average Migraine Last from 4 to 72 Hours
+#7 The Average Episode Last from 4 to 72 Hours

 Of course, that only includes the migraine itself, not the aura or prodrome which can lengthen the process further.
-In fact, migraine patients can also suffer from a postdrome – symptoms that occur following the conclusion of the migraine – that can last for several days.
+In fact, migraineurs can also suffer from a postdrome – symptoms that occur following the conclusion of the episode – that can last for several days.
 The common term for these symptoms is a migraine hangover.
 Symptoms include:

 - Concentration problems